 Ride the Fault Line 2014 daily itinerary

 At the 10 mile mark, our first rest/water stop of the day will be found in the Matthews City Park.
 Afterward, the route continues on through wide expanses of farmland and passes by the D & L One-Stop C-store in the village of Parma, open early this Sunday just for your beverage/food/rest room needs.
-From there, it’s on to Malden, where several fast food places will be available for rest rooms and a mid-morning snack.
-Heading west out of Malden, we’ll soon encounter our first small stretch of rolling hills as we pass through one of Missouri’s largest peach orchards.
-When the route once again flattens out, it means we’ll soon arrive at our first overnight location, the Campbell Community Center/Park.
+From there, it’s on to Malden, where several fast food places will be available for rest rooms and mid-morning water bottle refills or snacks.
+Heading west out of Malden, you’ll soon encounter our first small stretch of rolling hills as we pass through one of Missouri’s largest peach orchards.
+When the route once again flattens out, it means we’ll arrive shortly at our first overnight location, the Campbell Community Center/Park.

 Leaving Campbell we cross the St. Francis River into Arkansas, and in about 15 miles we’ll be at our first rest/water stop for the day in the community of Piggott.
 Passing by the courthouse square, we’ll soon arrive at the Hemingway-Pfeiffer Museum, operated by Arkansas State University.
 Here, famed writer Ernest Hemingway lived during the late 1920’s and 30’s with his second wife Pauline Pfeiffer, whose family had moved to Piggott in the early 1900’s.
 Hemingway wrote portions of his novel “A Farewell to Arms” in a converted barn/studio.
 RTFL cyclists will be able to tour the home/museum.